dwilliams/dwilliams.github.io/posts/installing-solaris-7-java-1_3-jedit-on-sun-ultra-1-creator.rst

 .. thumbnail:: ../../galleries/OleRadioSwitch/amp-and-switch-brd.png

 ..
-Talk about logging in for the first time
+Talk about logging in for the first time and a quick bit of difference between OpenWindows and Common Desktop
+..
+Environment.

+..
+ADD PICTURES OF THE TWO DESKTOP ENVIRONMENTS DEFAULT VIEWS

 ..
 Talk about installing Java JDK 1.3 SPARC version.
 Mention that none of the 64-bit version are compiled for Solaris
 ..
 7, they all need Solaris (8?)
 9 or newer, even Java JDK 1.4.